Busayoilesanmi/LITA_Capstone_Project/README.md

 ---
 ### Data Description

+#### Sale Data
-Sale Data: This dataset captures details about individual sales transactions.
+This dataset captures details about individual sales transactions.
 Each row represents a unique order, showing what products were sold, in what quantities, and to which customers.

-Description
+#### Description

 OrderID: Unique identifier for each order.

 Customer Id: ID linking each sale to a specific customer.

 Product: The type of product sold, such as “Shirt” or “Shoes.”

 Region: Geographical area where the sale took place (e.g., North, South).

 OrderDate: Date the order was placed.

 Quantity: Number of units sold.

 UnitPrice: Price per unit of the product.

 Total Sales: Total value of the sale (calculated as Quantity x UnitPrice).

 ---